kisstamasj/notes/k8s-basic.md

  ![image](https://user-images.githubusercontent.com/48266482/203940337-f9f5a621-8d7e-4b22-84b1-f59de83bb16c.png)

 - ClusterIP: Creates a virtual IP inside the cluster to enable communication between different services, such as a set of frontend servers to a set of backend servers.
-- LoadBalancer: It provisions a load balancer for our application in supported cloud providers.
+- LoadBalancer: It provisions a load balancer for our application in supported cloud providers (GCP, AWS, Azure etc.).
 It gives simple access to a POD wich runs in more than one instance.

 ### NodePort Example
 ```yaml